• Skip to primary navigation

 Slow Cooker Braised Short Ribs

 Cooked short ribs can be refrigerated and easily reheated the next day on the stove.
-They actually taste even better the day after as they’ve had even more time to marinate in the delectable sauce, and the fat solidifies allowing you to scoop it off before reheating.
+They actually taste even better the day after as they’ve had even more time to marinate in the delectable sauce.
+And then the fat solidifies allowing you to scoop it off before reheating.

 Most of the time, though, my family devours these short ribs in minutes as soon as the slow cooker signals that they are ready.
 Enjoy!